 |Enter the expression name||Click the Add New Watch Expression button and enter the name of the expression in the Add New Watch dialog box.|

 For GUI actions, scripted GUI components, and function libraries only.

-To add an description property to the Watch pane, you must use an expression that calls GetROProperty.
+To add a description property to the Watch pane, you must use an expression that calls GetROProperty.

-This enables you to watch the run-time value of the object's .
+This enables you to watch the run-time value of the object's property.
 For example, to watch the value currently displayed in the Calculator application, you can add the expression: